Boskone Program offers panels, talks, discussions, demos, and

 - Concerts—Performances by our Featured Musician Guest and

 - Discussion Groups—Join program participants and other members in the Boskone Con Suite, our very own "living room of fandom."
 Discussion groups are small intimate conversations on focused topics—and we invite you to form your own group ("Birds of a Feather").

-- DragonsLair/Children's Program—All
+- DragonsLair/Children's Program—All kinds of kids'activities.